Collab4exaNBody/doc_exaDEM/source/project_exaDEM/Polyhedra.rst

 **Interaction Class Usage:**

-To retrieve data associated with a specific interaction between two polyhedra, the attributes of the exaDEM::Interaction class are used to identify cells, positions, and interaction types.
-This information is then utilized within simulation computations to accurately model interactions between polyhedra, considering conditions defined by the interaction type.
+To retrieve data associated with a specific interaction between two polyhedra, the attributes of the ``exaDEM::Interaction`` class are used to identify cells, positions, and interaction types.
+Theses informations are then utilized within simulation computations to accurately model interactions between polyhedra, considering the interaction type.

-These interactions are utilized as a level of granularity for intra-node parallelization, applicable to both CPU and upcoming GPU implementations.
-The interactions are populated within the update_grid_interactions operator and subsequently processed in the compute_hooke_interaction operator.
+These interactions are utilized as a level of granularity for intra-node parallelization, applicable to both ``CPU`` and upcoming ``GPU`` implementations.
+The interactions are populated within the ``update_grid_interactions`` operator and subsequently processed in the ``compute_hooke_interaction`` operator.

-In summary, the exaDEM::Interaction class provides a crucial data structure for managing interactions between polyhedra and drivers within DEM simulations.
+In summary, the ``exaDEM::Interaction`` class provides a crucial data structure for managing interactions between polyhedra and drivers within DEM simulations.
 By storing information such as cell numbers, positions, and interaction types, it enables precise modeling of physical interactions between simulated objects.

-**Grid Of Interactions**
+**Grid Of Interactions:**

-In exaDEM, interactions are stored in the form of a grid of cells, the cell then containing a GridExtraDynamicDataStorageT, i.e. a data structure similar to an interaction vector + particle information vector.
-This data structure facilitates the migration of information between MPI processes when the interaction is considered to be always active (i.e. the two polyhedra are always in contact from one time step to the next).
-For more details in code, see `src/polyhedra/include/exaDEM/interaction/grid_cell_interaction.hpp` and `extra_storage` package in ExaNBody.
+In ``ExaDEM``, interactions are stored in the form of a grid of cells (AOSOA), the cell (SOA) then containing a ``GridExtraDynamicDataStorageT``, i.e. a data structure similar to a vector of ``Interactions`` + particle information vector.
+This data structure facilitates the migration of information between ``MPI`` processes when the interaction is considered to be always active (i.e. the two polyhedra are always in contact from one time step to the next).
+For more details in code, see `src/polyhedra/include/exaDEM/interaction/grid_cell_interaction.hpp` and ``extra_storage`` package in ``ExaNBody``.